Euro zone sentiment versus growth: a disconnect ahead?

-LONDON Someone has it wrong.
+LONDON (Reuters) - Someone has it wrong.
 Either sentiment about the euro zone's economic future is too rosy, or projections of economic growth are too pessimistic.

 Monday's Sentix index of euro zone business and investor sentiment in July EUSTCS=ECI was at one of the highest levels seen since the euro was launched.